liatrio/devops-bootcamp/docs/README.md

 This bootcamp alone will by no means make anyone an expert on DevOps; that's where real, in-the-field experience engineering and shadowing come in.
 However, this bootcamp is a great start for anyone entering the world of DevOps!
 It is recommended that anyone going through this bootcamp have a mentor to fill in the gaps of information and answer questions, as well.
 Also, many of the exercises proposed in this bootcamp have no solution listed.
 This is because it is up to the bootcamper to come up with the solution without reading a guide.
 So, if you're wondering where a solution to an exercise is - there is likely none; that's up to you!
 There may be solutions posted in the future.

 ## Learning Goals
- 1. DevOps Philosophies and Culture
+ 1. Introduction to DevOps
- 2. DevOps in Enterprises
- 3. Build and Deployment Engineering
+ 2. Virtual Machines and Containers
+ 3. Development Practices
+ 4. Release Management
- 4. Tools Administration
+ 5. System Administration
- 5. Build and Deployment Automation
- 6. Release Notes Creation and Execution
+ 6. Cloud Computing
+ 7. Automation and Orchestration

 ## Expectations
  1. Share what you learn.
 Knowledge is best retained when you can teach it back yourself.